bitpatroon/bpn_variable_text/README.md

+# bpn_variable_text

-# bpn_variable_textAllows to create variable texts in the system with a label.
+Allows to create variable texts in the system with a label.

 ## Usage